joseph-flinn/site/frontend/posts/retro-success-psychological-safety.md

 Asking for feedback on how I am doing as a manager is another important way of building leadership capital and trust.
-Routinely asking for feedback communicates that I am interested in my direct report's perspective of how the team is functioning to better improve team work.
+Routinely asking for feedback communicates that I am interested in my direct report's perspective of how the team is functioning to better improve teamwork.
 It also communicates that I am open to receiving feedback to improve myself or to improve the working relationship and it provides an opportunity for the direct report to ask for something to feel more successful that they might not be getting from the relationship.